TayyabSuhail123/LegalHelper/README.md

 ### Prerequisites

-- Node.js 18+ and npm
+- Node.js 18+ and npm (for frontend development)
 - Python 3.11+
-- Docker and Docker Compose
+- Docker and Docker Compose (for backend services only)
 - AWS CLI (for deployment)
 - Terraform (for infrastructure)